0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #27	What is the address where the ransomware stored the 567-byte key under the malicious process' memory?

-for this qustion we can use `yarascan` plugin , PID of the Process and after searching on google we can find a usfull Sentence that we can use as a strings to get the address of the key which is `When you open our website `. then we will see the name of the rule ,the memory address ,process name and process ID.
+For this question, we can use the `yarascan` plugin, PID of the Process, and after searching on google we can find a helpful Sentence that we can use as a string to get the address of the key, which is `When you open our website `.
+Then we will see the rule's name, the memory address, process name, and process ID.

 [![49](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/49.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/49.PNG)